jacobyan0/jacobyan0.github.io/software.md

 title: "Data and Software"
 ---

-This web page will be constantly updated as more research results from the Just & Green Transportaion Lab become avilable.
+The Just & Green Transportaion Lab supports open science.
+This web page will be constantly updated as more research results from the lab become avilable.
+If you find the codes, data, or other products to be useful, please kindly cite the publication listed under each product.

 &nbsp;

 ## Software code